StevenCesario/StevenCesario/README.md

 ### [2. 🎮 xecution.ai-api-demo: Proof of Production-grade FastAPI Skills](https://github.com/StevenCesario/xecution.ai-api-demo)

-This is supporting proof of my mastery of the core stack.
+While the domain is different, this is supporting proof of my commitment to mastery of the core stack.
 It demonstrates I can build secure, complex, production-grade applications from scratch.

 * **Core Stack:** FastAPI, SQLAlchemy 2.0, Pydantic V2.
 * **Architecture:** Clean separation of concerns (services, crud, models).